swansonk14/SyntheMol/docs/antibiotics.md

 The model has an ROC-AUC of 0.881 +/- 0.045 and a PRC-AUC of 0.514 +/- 0.141 across 10-fold cross-validation.

 Make toxicity predictions on the synthesized molecules.
-The list of successfully synthesized generated molecules is in the `Data/8.
-Synthesized` subfolder of the Google Drive folder.
+The list of successfully synthesized generated molecules is in the `data/Data/8_synthesized` subfolder of the Google Drive folder.
 ```bash
 python scripts/models/predict.py \
     --data_path data/Data/8_synthesized/synthesized.csv \